 Portrait Vs Landscape, This is a question which comes to a photographer’s mind while shooting.
 It has left me confused in many situations.
-Should I shoot in Landscape Mode or go for Portrait mode.
+Should I shoot in Landscape Mode or go for Portrait orientation?
 The answer to this question is quite simple.
-It is actually the photographer who decides whether to compose the picture in Landscape mode or portrait mode.
-Let us see, how shooting in different modes can affect the perspective of an image.
+It is actually the photographer who decides whether to compose the picture in Landscape or portrait orientation.
+Let us see, how shooting in different orientations can affect the perspective of an image.

 What is Portrait Mode/Orientation?

 In simple words, if the height of the image is more than the width of the image then we will refer to it as a Portrait shot.

 A 6×4 image (Height x Width) image is an example of a Portrait mode shot.
 The height to width ratio is referred to as the Aspect ratio of the image.

 Mobile phones and Magazines come in portrait orientation.
 The user can change the orientation to Landscape mode in mobile phones for viewing images shot in landscape mode.

 There are no hard and fast rules in photography that a Landscape image must be taken in Landscape orientation.
 You can do Landscape photography on mobile or DSLR/mirrorless camera in Portrait mode also.